colymba/silverstripe-restfulapi/README.md

 * [TokenAuthenticator](doc/TokenAuthenticator.md) handles query authentication via token
 * [DefaultPermissionManager](doc/DefaultPermissionManager.md) handles DataObject level permissions check
 * [DefaultQueryHandler](doc/DefaultQueryHandler.md) where most of the logic happens
-* [BasicSerializer](doc/BasicSerializer.md) BasicSerializer and DeSerializer for everyday use
+* [DefaultSerializer](doc/DefaultSerializer.md) DefaultSerializer and DeSerializer for everyday use
 * [EmberDataSerializer](doc/EmberDataSerializer.md) EmberDataSerializer and DeSerializer speicifrcally design for use with Ember Data and application/vnd.api+json

 Here is what a site's `config.yml` file could look like: